Shugabuga/OpenSkinHelper_F7/README.md

 ### Opening the Skin Viewer

-`OpenSkinHelper.popup()`: Brings up the OpenSkinHelper GUI for the user.
+`OpenSkinHelper.popup()`: Brings up the OpenSkinHelper GUI for the user. **This is all that needs to be called for most implementations.**

 `OpenSkinHelper.apply(url)`: Applies the current skin and allows it to be loaded on app start.

 `OpenSkinHelper.addPopup()`: Displays a dialog box to add a new skin.

 `OpenSkinHelper.add(url)`: Add a skin to the skin list.

 `OpenSkinHelper.remove(url)`: Removes a skin to the skin list.

 `OpenSkinHelper.list()`: Gets the current skin list.